zkorum/.github/profile/README.md

 ### Business model

-Besides its intrinsic use-case, _Privency.org_ represents a marketing product that, if successful, will popularize and showcase _Privacy.tech_ capabilities, boosting _Privency.tech_ revenue.
+Besides its intrinsic use-case, _Privency.org_ represents a marketing product that, if successful, will popularize and showcase _Privency.tech_ capabilities, boosting _Privency.tech_ revenue.

 Other than that, there are two possible routes to fund _Privency.org_.